How to Season Carne Asada: Step-by-Step Recipe & Pro Tips for Perfect Flavor

 • Add Fresh Herbs: Chop cilantro or oregano into your marinade for a fresh kick.

-• Charred Garlic: Roast whole garlic cloves before mashing them into your seasoning paste.
+• Charred Garlic: Roast whole garlic cloves before mashing them into your seasoning paste for deeper flavor.

 • Fish Sauce Hack: A splash adds umami depth without tasting fishy — trust us!